disheng/DEXTER/README.md

 # DEXTER

-Output Dataset of Large-Scale Discovery and Extraction of Product Specifications on the Web
+DEXTER is a research project designed to discover and extraction product specifications on the Web.
+This repository shares the output XML dump of the extracted specifications.